-One question many couples have about divorce is whether the court will order one spouse to pay the other alimony, which is actually known as spousal maintenance in Colorado.
+One question many couples have about divorce is whether the court will order one spouse to pay the other alimony, which is known as spousal maintenance in Colorado.

+Typically, when these guidelines are applied, maintenance payments will equal forty percent of the parties' combined monthly adjusted gross income minus the lower income party's monthly adjusted gross income.
+These payments would typically continue for a period of time set out in the guidelines.
 However, it is worth pointing out that these guidelines may not apply if the couple's combined income is more than $240,000, or if they were married for less than three years (or more than 20 years).

 This is why it is always best to speak with an experienced family law attorney if you have any questions about alimony/spousal maintenance.

 Now that we have discussed how the amount of alimony is determined, the next question is when does it end?

 Like most issues that must be resolved during a divorce, the answer to this question depends on several variables, the most important of which is the length of the marriage.

 If the couple's marriage lasted for at least three years, but less than 20, the court will likely determine the duration of alimony using a set of statutory guidelines.
 However, these guidelines are only applicable if the couple's combined annual adjusted gross income is not greater than $240,000.